Angle-Based Sensor Network Localization: Introduction

 In this paper, we propose the concept of angle fixability based on angle rigidity theory in \cite{Jing18,Jing19} to characterize the property of a network that can be determined by angles uniquely up to translations, rotations, uniform scaling and reflections.
 By establishing connections between angle fixability and angle localizability, the results on angle fixability are applied to ASNL problems.
 ASNL will be studied in centralized and distributed frameworks, respectively.
-In both centralized ASNL (CASNL) and distributed ASNL (DASNL), each sensor is considered to be capable of measuring relative bearing measurements from neighbors with respect to its own local coordinate frame.
+In both centralized ASNL (CASNL) and distributed ASNL (DASNL), each sensor is only capable of obtaining angle measurements with respect to its own local coordinate frame.

-{ A preliminary version of the centralized case has been presented in \cite{Jing19con}.
-This paper extends our former work in \cite{Jing19con} by presenting the generic property of angle fixability, chordal decomposition, ASNL with noises, DASNL and detailed proofs for Theorems \ref{th rank} and \ref{th D rank1}. }
+A preliminary version of the centralized case has been presented in \cite{Jing19con}.
+This paper extends our former work in \cite{Jing19con} by presenting the generic property of angle fixability, chordal decomposition, ASNL with noises, DASNL and detailed proofs for Theorems \ref{th rank} and \ref{th D rank1}.